sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/destination.md

 ## Write disposition

-`@dlt.destination` will forward all normalized `DataItems` encountered during a pipeline run to the custom destination function, so there is no notion of "write dispositions."
+`@data_load_tool.destination` will forward all normalized `DataItems` encountered during a pipeline run to the custom destination function, so there is no notion of "write dispositions."

 ## Staging support

-`@dlt.destination` does not support staging files in remote locations before being called at this time.
+`@data_load_tool.destination` does not support staging files in remote locations before being called at this time.
 If you need this feature, please let us know.

 ## Manage pipeline state for incremental loading
 Custom destinations do not have a general mechanism to restore pipeline state.
 This will impact data sources that rely on the state being kept, i.e., all incremental resources.